-While most advisors would like to groom their successors, many are finding alternate routes to the next chapter of their business
+While most financial advisors would like to groom their successors, many are finding alternate routes to the next chapter of their business

 As business owners, independent advisors need to have well-crafted business plans for today, with clear visions and strategies for tomorrow.
 Yet preparing for “tomorrow” means ensuring the continuity of the business that they spent their life’s work building and for the clients who have grown to rely upon them.

-While many would prefer to recruit and groom a successor, the reality is that it’s difficult to find someone with the same investment philosophy, work ethic, client service approach, as well as the capital to buy out the business.
+While many advisors considering retirement would prefer to recruit and groom a successor, the reality is that it’s difficult to find someone with the same investment philosophy, work ethic, client service approach, as well as the capital to buy out the business.
 Instead, independent advisors often find far greater success by merging their business into an enterprise level firm, one that has scale, an established next generation, a strong service and support model to care for an influx of clients, and the expertise and capital to fund the buyout.

 The benefits of the right succession plan are numerous including maximizing the firm’s enterprise value, propelling continued growth and, most importantly, the continuity and good stewardship of clients.
 As you contemplate what your exit strategy might look like, these “real life” succession stories should provide good food for thought.